lucidbook/book/README.md

     title.

 ### External Links, References, and Attribution
-- Links to external sites are in a separate section at the bottom of the article.
+- Links to articles within the book or external sites are in separate sections at the bottom of the article.
-- Links to other articles in the guide or outside it are under a heading "Further Reading".
 - Articles and techniques are not attributed to individual people within the book.
     These guides and techniques are worked and improved on by everyone.